cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -geo -ve f46

 # Using diagonals to build a 'small' and possibly correct word acceptor.
-It has been observed that, in nearly every case, the complete set of word differences of an automatic group consists entirely of so called 'diagonal' word differences.
+It has been observed that, in many cases, the complete set of word differences of an automatic group consists entirely or almost entirely of so called 'diagonal' word differences.
 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
 then the word g1^-1wd1 is called a diagonal of wd1.
-This observation leads to considering the following procedure for extracting new word differences .
+This observation leads to considering the following speculative procedure for extracting new word differences .

 S0.
 Run kbprog for a short time to improve the likelihood